Securing Your Vehicle

 Do Not Leave the Vehicle Running When You Aren’t in It

 This will sound like common sense, but leaving your vehicle running can easily result in having no car or SUV to come back to.
 Almost half of the thefts of vehicles can be avoided by doing the simplest things.
 One of those things is turning your car off anytime you aren’t actively using it.
 It might seem like a hassle at times, especially when it’s cold outside and you want to heat up the car and finish getting ready for school or work.
-However, even in your own driveway, it’s not uncommon for a care to be stolen.
+However, even in your own driveway, it’s not uncommon for cars to be stolen.
 In truth, the statistics show that about a third of all vehicle thefts happen at or near the vehicle owner’s home.
 When you leave your car running, you are invited someone to jump in it.
 When you aren’t driving or at least behind the wheel, turn off the car for your own security.

 Move Your Valuables Out of the Vehicle When Not Needed

 If you want to avoid having to call for a car key replacement near me, one of the biggest things you should avoid is leaving any expensive or valuable items in your vehicle.
 There are two reasons for this.
 The first is that leaving something valuable in the car where it is in view means that a would-be thief is more likely to attempt to gain access to the interior of your vehicle.
-The second is that if someone does manage to break into your car and takes off with it, you’re out not only a vehicle but whatever was in the car itself.
+The second is that if someone does manage to break into your car and takes off with it, you’re out not only of a vehicle but whatever was in the car itself.
 While you might assume that by valuables we mean your laptop or smartphone, that isn’t entirely true.
 Sure, those things should not be left in your car, but neither should loose change or other small things.
 If you need to leave something in the car, at the very least make sure you lock it up in your trunk.
 However, the best practice is not to leave it there in the first place.

 Know Where Your Keys Are At All Times

 If you’re looking for “car key replacement near me,” this tip might be putting salt in your wound but it’s still important to consider.
-In the event that your vehicle is stolen, and you go to the police to file a report, you can expect to be asked if you have all existing keys for the car.
-Even putting a spare key in the wheel-wall isn’t suggested, simply because many would-be thieves know about these common locations and are going to look there first.
+In the event that your vehicle is stolen, and you go to the police to file a report, you can expect to be asked if you have all the existing keys for the car.
+Even putting a spare key in the wheel wall isn’t suggested, simply because many would-be thieves know about these common locations and are going to look there first.
 While nobody wants to be in a position of calling up the locksmith to get into a car that you are locked out of, it’s far worse to find out your car has disappeared into thin air.
 This is also why another recommendation is not to loan out your keys, or if you do, get them back as quickly as possible so they don’t end up in the wrong hands.

 Purchase and Install an Anti-Theft Device

 An anti-theft device can not only keep strangers from gaining access to your car but can also offer other benefits.
-Nearly half of the automobile insurance companies out there are now providing a discount to your premiums when you have one of these devices.
+Nearly half of the automobile insurance companies out there are now providing a discount on your premiums when you have one of these devices.
 The insurance companies are aware that these devices make it much less likely that someone will run off with your truck.
 In most cases, a thief is going to step away from a vehicle that would be difficult to get into.
 It requires less time and effort to choose a car with fewer security features.
 Don’t be an easy target, make sure your car would be a pain to get into.
 A physical device made for avoiding theft like an immobilizer system is one of the best investments you can make.
 This is especially important if you live in Texas, California, or Florida, as those states experience the most vehicle thefts.
-However, regardless of location, finding out your options and installing a device can save you from future headaches associated with a car theft.
+However, regardless of location, finding out your options and installing a device can save you from future headaches associated with car theft.

 Pay Attention to Where You Park Your Car